isomerpages/moe-manjusrisec/_spotlight/43rd School Anniversary & Award Presentation.md

 &nbsp;&nbsp;She is continuing her education at Nanyang Junior College.&nbsp;</p>
 <p>Other than celebrating the academic achievements of past and present Manjusrians,
-the event also showcased stellar performances put up by the choir, Chinese dancers, Chinese orchestra and Wushu team members. &nbsp;&nbsp;Mee Toh Foundation Arts scholarships and Kwan Im Thong Hood Cho temple scholarships (in Sports &amp; Uniformed Groups) were presented to deserving Manjusrians to support them in their studies and furtherance of their talent or leadership
+the event also showcased stellar performances put up by the choir, Chinese dancers, Chinese orchestra and Concert Band members. &nbsp;&nbsp;Mee Toh Foundation Arts scholarships and Kwan Im Thong Hood Cho temple scholarships (in Sports &amp; Uniformed Groups) were presented to deserving Manjusrians to support them in their studies and furtherance of their talent or leadership